eeshvardasikcm/eeshvardasikcm/README.md

 ## New with eeshvardasikcm Github

+The software and hardware industry suffered massive shock in 2023.
+The result of this industry wide shock has waves forming that will soon affect the whole economy.
+It must be that Carbon Project was adversely affected by this industry shock at the same time that I was willing to contribute my volunteer help.
+The way that Carbon Project failed to represent their goals and attitudes of open source development at that time in early 2023 must be a result of the initial impacts felt by the threats of the emerging consumer availability of large language technology.
+Many insudtry leaders are petitioning to slow down the AI before it causes too many problems for humanity.
+What happened is what happened and I have to be safe.

 AyurProject will have nothing to do with Carbon Project for three years.
 Google employees sent me a direct message of legal nature.
 My plan has become to protect AyurProject from Google for an additional 2 years by